jhuapl-bio/taxtriage/docs/README-docs.md

   else derives from it (`--pt-accent` in the table widget included), so the colour is changed in one place.
 The classification tag colours are a data encoding, not theme styling, and stay as they are.
-- **`request_type` is stamped from the route, not chosen.** The builder shows a picker with `APL-derived` present but `disabled`, so the vocabulary is visible without external requesters being able to claim it.
-Whichever value is showing, the submit action overwrites it: _Open issue_ records `git-tracked`, _Download_ records `external-local`.
-The picker is a preview;
+- **`request_type` is standardised on the submission route.** _Open issue_
-  the route is the truth.
+  records `git-tracked`, _Download_ records `external-local`, and `APL-derived` is reserved for maintainer-curated entries.
+The builder shows the full vocabulary in a **disabled** control so the values are visible without implying a choice, and the value is stamped at submit time — a conflicting value forced past the control is overwritten.
+Tests cover both routes.
 - **Requests can be downloaded instead of filed.** The builder's **Download** button writes the same content as the issue body to a `.md` file, for cases where the request should not be public.